 Yes, the institution conducts internal and external financial audits regularly.
-The internal audit is conducted in the form of physical verification by 31st March every year by all the Departments including laboratories and library.
-The external financial audit is conducted by a CA and time to time by Government
+The internal audit is conducted in the form of physical verification by 31st March every year of all the Departments including laboratories and library.
+The external financial audit is conducted by a CA and time to time by Government audit parties.